 Returning to Leib, he offers another important example of a fiduciary relationship that diverges from the conventional commercial-professional context.
 According to Leib, it is possible and necessary to think of friends as fiduciaries.
 This example is enlightening because it lends weight to the proposal offered by this article, but also challenges it.
 Unlike friends, whose relationship is based entirely on free choice and embodies an affinity based on affection and even love, the parent–step-parent relationship is not voluntarily chosen and is almost certainly not grounded in love.
 In our context, there is likely to be no closeness and possibly no trust—perhaps even the opposite.
 The uniqueness of the step-parent–non-resident parent relationship in the family arena is characterized precisely, we have seen, by its being involuntary.
 Unlike other fiduciary systems, the relations between the parties are not based on mutual consent, such as those between a company manager and a shareholder or between a professional service provider and the recipient of that service (doctor – patient, lawyer – client) and certainly between close friends.
 Here, at least one of the parties (the non-resident parent) is forced into the said situation by the actions of others (the relationship between the step-parent and the resident parent).
-In fact, it can be assumed that the step-parent “did not choose” the non-resident parent either, who is merely “excess baggage” to his (otherwise desirable) relationship with the resident parent, but it is important to stress that he chose to enter into the relationship knowing of the existence of the child and the other parent.
+In fact, it can be assumed that the step-parent did not choose the non-resident parent either, who is merely “excess baggage” to his (otherwise desirable) relationship with the resident parent, but it is important to stress that he chose to enter into the relationship knowing of the existence of the child and the other parent.

 It is precisely the nature of this unique family relationship, a relationship that is not inherently one of affection or mutual trust, which begs for the application of fiduciary trust.
 In fact, the need for a fiduciary framework in this case is all the more significant because the relationship is not “naturally” imbued with caring, as is usually the case between a parent and child or between partners themselves.
 The child, by being positioned in the middle between the step-parent and the non-resident parent, creates the unique family bond between the two and establishes the motive for the family-oriented fiduciary model.
 Here the norms are intended to act as external enablers that foster trust by articulating a series of social expectations that help create conditions conducive to trust-building.
 Friends, between whom trust exists, according to Leib, will not usually need fiduciary law because trust characterizes their relationship anyway.
 In our case, however, similar to most typical fiduciary relationships, the purpose is to establish trust where its existence is difficult to ensure.
 It should also be noted that the level of trust we aspire to in this context is considerable.
 The non-resident parent entrusts (even if not willingly) that which is most dear — his child — as well as, more specifically, his relationship with that child, to the hands of the step-parent.
 The cost of a lack of trust between the parties can be extremely high, reinforcing the value of establishing a fiduciary relationship.
 In the words of Leib: